 H1b (Hardiness Zone 12) - Can be grown outdoors during the summer in a sheltered location with temperatures above 12℃ (54℉), but is fine to remain indoors, too.
 If you decide to bring this plant outdoors, don't allow it to endure any direct sunlight as it may result in sun-scorch and dehydration.
 Regularly keep an eye out for pests, especially when re-introducing it back indoors.

 Up to 3m in height and 1.5m in width, with the ultimate height being reached in around 5 - 10 years.
+Alocasia macrorrhizos are best grown with overhead lighting to compliment their growth structure; locations with lateral light sources (e.g. the corner of a room) will cause stunted, lopsided growth.

 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean utensils or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.

-Via Seed or Basal Offset Division.
+Via Seed, Stem Cuttings (only for mature specimens) or Basal Offset Division.

 Basal Offset Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system with at least three leaves.
 If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-fingered.
 Take the plant out of its pot and place your fingers close to the nodal junction - compost may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
-Transplant in the appropriate sized pot with a fresh batch of 'houseplant' compost.
+Transplant in the appropriate sized pot with a fresh batch of 'Houseplant' compost.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After six weeks, treat it like a normal specimen, following the care tips above!

 Much like a Peace Lily's flower body, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
 Blooms can last up to five days and are usually visible during late spring or early summer around 30cm+ from the soil line.

-Keep an eye out for mealybugs, spider mite, scale, thrips & fungus gnats that'll locate themselves in the cubbyholes and undersides of the leaves.
+Keep an eye out for mealybugs, spider mites, scale, thrips & fungus gnats that'll locate themselves in the cubbyholes and undersides of the leaves.
 Common diseases associated with all Alocasia are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous due to varying concentrations of calcium oxalate crystals found around the plant's body.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.